Short-finned eel: Development of the industry

 The important factors for developing and growing this industry are having viable and reliable seed sources, as well as understanding the basic biology of the animal.
 This includes an understanding of the times at which spawning in freshwater occurs as well as maintaining a sustainable catch of any given population.

 Eel farming was trialled in New Zealand in the 1970s but had limited success.
 However, the implementation of new technology has made farming a viable option once more, with greater production efficiency.
 NIWA (National Institute of Water and Atmospheric Research) has begun developing culture and husbandry techniques in freshwater, and will also be investigating trials in saltwater.

 New Zealand is in a unique position where the shortfin eel stock, despite heavy exploitation, show little evidence of decline nationally.
 New Zealand is therefore in a position to enhance global production of shortfin eels and relieve pressure on other stocks around the world in countries such as China, Japan, Korea and Taiwan where aquaculture potential has been limited.

 Most eel culture facilities utilise freshwater.
-However a saltwater eel farm operated in Bristol in the United Kingdom for 15 years, using warm seawater growing eels to a marketable size in 18–24 months (it was shut down for economic reasons.)
+However a saltwater eel farm operated in Bristol in the United Kingdom for 15 years, using warm seawater growing eels to a marketable size in 18–24 months (it was shut down for economic reasons).

 Water temperature has a notable effect on the metabolic activity of fish species.
-Anguillids can withstand a wide variety of temperatures but the optimum temperature in cultured species is between 22 °C and 28 °C- at this temperature growth is maximised Recent work has determined that the optimal water temperature is for maximal growth of short-finned eels is 26.5 °C, and salinity is optimum at 17.5%.
+Anguillids can withstand a wide variety of temperatures but the optimum temperature in cultured species is between 22 and 28 °C- at this temperature growth is maximised Recent work has determined that the optimal water temperature is for maximal growth of short-finned eels is 26.5 °C, and salinity is optimum at 17.5%.
 These parameters were shown to give the highest mean specific growth rate of these eels.
 It has been shown in the European eel that they achieve higher growth when in saline.
 Much research continues in this area.

 Sustainability of aquaculture operations

 A major problem in the sustainability of aquaculture of these eels is controlling reproduction and larval development.
 Culture conditions have a skewed male sex ratio from a small body size.
 This size difference between sexes is seen in eels housed within a tank.
-Males are smaller than females and some size difference extends 3g-270g.
+Males are smaller than females and some size difference extends 3-270 g.
 Many fisheries therefore concentrate on females, except for the Lake Ellesmere (New Zealand) fishery which consists of a two-thirds male catch.
 The goal of many aquaculture operations is to favour female development, the most common way is by the addition of hormones however this is not favoured in all areas of the world.